×

 • Side stretch

-• Chin tuck (with the help of a towel)
+• Chin tuck (with a towel)

 When Should I See A Doctor For Cracking?

-• Pain that radiates to the arm/shoulders
+• Pain radiating to the arm/shoulders

 • Severe headaches

-• Muscle weakness (in the arm and hand region)
+• Muscle weakness in the arm or hand

 Who Should I Visit For Neck Pain?